Nested open books and the binding sum: The main result

-We are now able to give an explicit open book decomposition for the binding sum operation and thus prove our main result, or, more concretely, the following theorem.
+Combining the results of the previous sections, in particular Lemma~\ref{lemma:push-off_isotopic_to_binding}, which states that the binding is isotopic to its push-off, and Lemma~\ref{lemma:sum_sub_ob}, which yields a natural open book structure on the fibre connected sum along push-offs, we are now able to give an explicit open book decomposition for the binding sum operation and thus state our main result, or, more concretely, the following theorem.

-\begin{theorem} Let $M$ be a (not necessarily connected) smooth manifold with open book decomposition $(\Sigma, \phi)$ whose binding $B$ contains two diffeomorphic components $B_1,B_2$ with diffeomorphic open book decompositions $(\Sigma^\prime, \phi^\prime)$.
-Then the fibre connected sum of $M$ performed along $B_1$ and $B_2$ with respect to the page framings admits an open book decomposition naturally adapted to the construction.
-The new page can be can be obtained from $\Sigma$ by two consecutive generalised $1$-handle attachments whose type depends on the pages $\Sigma^\prime$ of the binding components.
-The new binding is given by a fibre connected sum of $B_1$ and $B_2$ along their respective bindings $B^\prime = \partial \Sigma$.
-Away from the handle attachments the monodromy remains unchanged, and over the remaining part it restricts to $\submonodromy \circ \twistmap$, where $\submonodromy$ is a \emph{Chinese burn} along $B_i$ (see Definition~\ref{def:psi}) and $\twistmap$ the \emph{twist map} (see Definition~\ref{def:twist_map}). \end{theorem}
+\begin{theorem} Let $M$ be a (not necessarily connected) smooth manifold with open book decomposition $(\Sigma, \phi)$ whose binding $B$ contains two diffeomorphic components $B_0,B_1$ with diffeomorphic open book decompositions $(\Sigma^\prime, \phi^\prime)$.
+Then the fibre connected sum of $M$ performed along $B_0$ and $B_1$ with respect to the page framings admits an open book decomposition naturally adapted to the construction.
+The new page is the fibre connected sum of the page $\Sigma$ along the nested pages $\Sigma'_i$ induced by the push-offs of the bindings components $B_i$.
+The new binding is given by a fibre connected sum of $B_0$ and $B_1$ along their respective bindings $B^\prime = \partial \Sigma$.
+The monodromy remains unchanged outside of a neighbourhood of the original binding components $B_i$, and over the remaining part it restricts to $\submonodromy \circ \twistmap$, where $\submonodromy$ is a \emph{Chinese burn} along $B_i$ (see Definition~\ref{def:psi}) and $\twistmap$ the \emph{twist map} (see Definition~\ref{def:twist_map}). \end{theorem}

-The proof is divided into two parts.
-First, we show the existence of a natural open book decomposition of the binding sum and specify its monodromy in the abstract setting.
-In the second part we prove that the resulting page can be obtained from the original pages by two consecutive generalised $1$-handle attachments.